-This guide is the second of a two we have developed to assist with the impending federal Fair Labor Standards Act (FLSA) changes.
-The first, "FLSA Changes: Decision-Making Guide" can be found in the Guides section of our Document Library and covers our recommended steps to plan for the changes.
-These steps include identifying which exempt employee could be affected; calculating hours worked by these employees; considering which compensation strategy is most appropriate; and conducting a compensation analysis for each employee.
+This guide is the second of a two we have developed to assist with the federal Fair Labor Standards Act (FLSA) changes.
+The first, "FLSA Changes: Decision-Making Guide"

+covers our recommended steps to plan for the changes.
+These steps include identifying which exempt employees will be affected; calculating hours worked by these employees; considering which compensation strategy is most appropriate; and conducting a compensation analysis for each employee.